Salt Spring Island Electric Vehicle Social Club

 SUPPORT BATTERIES

 • ensure your FOB battery is ok.
-On a leaf, a CR 2025, as it is not nice for it to go flakey when you are in a snowbank trying to get in.
-I carry a spare in my car.
+On a leaf, a CR 2025 battery, as it is not nice for it to go flakey when you are in a snowbank trying to get in.
+I carry a spare battery in my car.

 • Now that summer is coming to a close, it may be time to remember the 12 volt battery in your electric car.
-From what I now understand, it is required to run all the 12 volt devices i your car (wipers, lights, entertainment, computers, heaters, etc.), that cannot run with the higher voltage traction battery.
+From what I now understand, it is required to run all the 12 volt devices in your car (wipers, lights, entertainment, computers, heaters, etc.), that cannot run with the higher voltage traction battery.
 In and ICE vehicle, the alternator and regulator keep the 12 volt battery happy.
 In an EV, this is more challenging to do, so the 12 volts batteries do lot last as long.
-If you have more information, I would like to know about it.
 I have heard that some manufacturers, (example: Tesla) are now putting Lithium Ion batteries in their cars.
 Li-Ion cost a lot more, but will last many times longer that lead acid, and weigh a lot less.
 So probably a good way to go.

 EV RANGE TIPS